2018 Fright at the Museum

 Cost: $15/person, children under 3 attend for free.

-This event sold out for the third year in a row!
+This event has sold out for three years in a row!
 If you want to make sure you don’t miss the chance to attend next year make sure you sign up for our email alerts here to stay in-the-know for all our programs and events.

 LIVE MUSIC: Jeff & Paige